Vxidh/Trivela/README.md

 The Squad 💪 - Aayush, Monish and Vaidheesh
 Download main.py and all the images in the SAME folder
-Requirements:- understat, pysimplegui, python 3.7 and a potato
+Requirements:- understat, mySQL, an internet connection, pysimplegui, python 3.7 and a potato